 MBIE holds your personal details securely, ensuring we have procedures for staff to follow to keep your information safe, appropriate technology in place to prevent unauthorised access, and external experts available to check that the website and IT systems remains secure.

-We’re obliged by the Privacy Act 1993(external link) to keep your personal information secure, and any authorised third-party we engage will also be subject to our security and privacy requirements.
+We’re obliged by the Privacy Act 2020(external link)(opens in new window) to keep your personal information secure, and any authorised third-party we engage will also be subject to our security and privacy requirements.